phlummox/dokku-vouch-auth/README.md

 APP=$APP /var/lib/dokku/plugins/available/vouch-auth/add-vouch-auth.pl "$vouch_host" "$vouch_port" "$dokku_domain";
 ```

-When deploying you app to dokku, a whole bunch of new log messages should
+When deploying your app to dokku, a whole bunch of new log messages should
 now appear during the build-and-deploy process.
- you should see the following instructions

 ## Pre-requisites